-The budget table is an overview of how grant funds will be spent by category.
+The budget table is an overview of how grant funds will be spent by category and budget year.
 Create a budget table that includes grant funds requested.
-The budget table will be reviewed by the MDA and incorporated into the grant contract.
 Upload a budget in the following format:

 Category Grant Request

+Personnel - number of hours @ wage rate

-Equipment, tools, supplies, herbicides (maximum
+Equipment, tools, supplies, herbicides (maximum \$5,000 for equipment

-\$5,000 for equipment purchases)
+purchases)

 Education and outreach materials

 Contracted services

+In-state travel (mileage rate, per diem)

 Other (specify what the expense is for)

+Total